NevzatTaha/Churn-Analysis-Supervised-Tree-Project/README.md

 # Supervised-Tree-Project

+This project is a final project supervised project of Python for Machine Learning Data Science Master Class.

 The data set includes information about:

 Customers who left within the last month – the column is called Churn